 Summer vacation might look a bit different this year, but that doesn’t mean you can’t create lasting memories.
 Plan a family-friendly staycation that hits all the right notes with kids and parents alike — interactive museums that are fun and educational, top attractions with breathtaking views, and drive-in movies theatres playing old-school favorites the whole family will love.
 Plus, Chicago museums and attractions have adopted new health and safety practices, like enhanced cleaning and social distancing measures, so you and your family can feel safe wherever you go in the city.

 - For dinner, pick from one of Chicago’s best family-friendly restaurants.
-There’s kid-sized pizzas at Lou Malnati’s, drive-in fun at Superdawg, and a whole sports museum attached to Harry Caray’s 7th Inning Stretch.
+There’s kid-sized pizzas at Lou Malnati’s and drive-in fun at Superdawg.

 - Start day two of your staycation with a visit to the animals at Lincoln Park Zoo.
 Meet creatures from all over the world in their outdoor exhibits, including lions, zebras, kangaroos, giraffes, rhinos, monkeys, and more.
 And don’t forget to check out the thriving wildlife around the Nature Boardwalk just south of the zoo.
 The free zoo has implemented timed reservations for all guests in order to support social distancing.
 Time slots fill up quickly, so make sure to plan in advance.